chrisgrieser/shimmering-obsidian/README.md

 ---

 ### Settings & Local Plugin Search
-- Search & quickly open specific Settings Tabs, the Theme Browser, or the Community Browser
+- Search & open specific Settings Tabs, the Theme Browser, or the Community Browser
-- Quickly update all plugins
+- Update all plugins
 - Open Plugin Settings
 - Open local plugin folders in `.obsidian/plugins/`
-- Enable/Disable plugins
+- Enable or disable plugins

 ➡️ [Documentation of the Settings Search](docs/Settings%20and%20Local%20Plugin%20Search.md)